Skip to main content

 In this quickstart, you:

-• Created a workspace and connected your repositories
+• Signed in and created a workspace connected to your repositories

 This workflow works for any coding task: new features, bug fixes, refactoring, documentation, and more.